Completely positive approximations and inductive systems: Abstract

 \section{Abstract}

-We consider inductive systems of $\Cstar$-algebras with completely positive connecting maps and provide conditions which guarantee a canonical and unique $\Cstar$-algebra associated to the limit of the system.
-When the system consists of finite-dimensional $\Cstar$-algebras, this limit $\Cstar$-algebra is nuclear, and our systems directly generalize the NF systems of Blackadar and Kirchberg.
-Because our conditions are satisfied by any system arising from a completely positive approximation of a separable nuclear $\Cstar$-algebra, we obtain an inductive limit description of all separable nuclear $\Cstar$-algebras equivalent to the recent construction of the author and Winter but without the additional structure of order zero maps.
-However, without these extra structural requirements, one can easily construct examples of our systems, and we demonstrate this for all amenable group $\Cstar$-algebras.
+We consider inductive systems of $\Cstar$-algebras with completely positive contractive connecting maps.
+We define a condition, called $\Cstar$-encoding, which is sufficient for the limit of the system to be completely order isomorphic to a $\Cstar$-algebra and hence guarantees a unique $\Cstar$-algebra associated to the limit.
+When the system consists of finite-dimensional $\Cstar$-algebras, this condition is also necessary and thus characterizes when the limit is completely order isomorphic to a (nuclear) $\Cstar$-algebra. $\Cstar$-encoding systems generalize the NF systems of Blackadar and Kirchberg and the $\CPCstar$-systems of the author and Winter.
+Moreover, any system of completely positive approximations of a nuclear $\Cstar$-algebra gives rise to a $\Cstar$-encoding system.
+Consequently a separable $\Cstar$-algebra is nuclear if and only if it is completely order isomorphic to the limit of a $\Cstar$-encoding system.
+This gives an inductive limit description of all separable nuclear $\Cstar$-algebras equivalent to the recent construction of the author and Winter but without the additional structure of order zero maps.
+Without these extra structural requirements, one can easily construct examples of our systems, which we demonstrate for all amenable group $\Cstar$-algebras.